← Back to Blog

 Privacy and Data Ownership

+Let's talk about the elephant in the room: data privacy.
 When you use cloud-based coding assistants, your code goes to remote servers.
 Sometimes it's used for training.
 Sometimes it's stored.
 Sometimes it's analyzed for "improving the service."

 With CodeContinue: